 Length of Program

-The Clinical Medical Assistant Program is a total of 499 contact hours consisting of 279 classroom hours, and 220 hours of clinical internship.
-This breaks down to approximately 9 weeks of academics for day classes and 16 weeks for evening classes.
-Classroom hours are 8:45am-3:00pm, Monday through Friday for Day Classes.
-Evening Classes meet Monday through Thursday, 5:30pm-10:00pm.
+The Clinical Medical Assistant Program (CCMA) is a total of 499 contact hours consisting of 279 classroom hours, and 220 hours of clinical externship.
+This is approximately 9 weeks of academics for day classes and 17 weeks for evening classes.
+Classroom hours are 9:00am-3:00pm, Monday through Friday for Day Classes.
+Evening Classes meet Monday through Thursday, 6:00pm-10:00pm.
 Clinical hours will vary according to the clinical area assigned.
-Clinical hours are FULL TIME and are during daytime hours only.
+Clinical hours are scheduled with an assigned agency.
 Clinical(s) usually amount to 6 weeks for most rotations or until you reach your 220 hour minimum.
-Total course time for the CMA day class is about 15 weeks and for CMA evening classes total length is about 22 weeks (end dates vary depending on various office hours at your clinical placement).
+Total program time for the CMA day class is approximately 15 weeks and for CMA evening classes total length is about 23 weeks (end dates vary depending on various office hours at your clinical placement).

 - $3,200.00 Tuition